 specification since it is no longer necessary, the end of the

-loop being specified by the FIN
+loop being specified by the FIN.

 Nesting of structured statements is permitted to any depth.